ManticoreGamesInc/platform-documentation/src/tutorials/ability_tutorial.md

 ## Tutorial

 Adding a simple ability to a game is only a couple of steps.
-We'll go over how to activate an animation on a button press, with no coding necessary!
+We'll go over how to activate an animation on a button press, with no coding necessary.

 We're going to make a piece of equipment that the player can pick up, and when they do, they will gain a new ability.